 - Offer more options for locations and times to overcome conflicts between work and clinic hours.

 "SAIC can help our government get these much-needed vaccines out to underserved populations through our technology solutions and supply chain management expertise.
 We have the tools and capabilities to do this.
 We’re able to do it, and we’re ready to do it because it’s the right thing to do."

 Bob Genter, President, SAIC Defense and Civilian Sector

 Early Roll-out Among Black, Hispanic and Immigrant Communities

-To ensure health equity, and particularly to address disparities in morbidity and mortality, vaccine hesitancy needs to be acknowledged and addressed.
+To ensure health equity, particularly to address disparities in morbidity and mortality, the vaccine hesitancy needs to be acknowledged and addressed.
 As the COVID-19 vaccine rollout continues, these observations call for conscious planning to address these issues ahead of future health crises.